Vedic Astrology: A

 the ocean's tides but not, in the same overt way, solid mountains.
 Similarly,

-the impact of a malevolent gaze or intention from one person might differ when
+the impact of a malevolent gaze or intent from one person might differ

 All